random689/tp/docs/index.md

 ![Ui](images/Ui.png)

-**AddressBook is a desktop application for managing your contact details.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
+NewAddressBook is a desktop app built for secondary school teachers handling large classes to help manage their contacts of their students and colleagues efficiently.
+NewAddressBook also supports other features such as keeping track of upcoming meetings, recording the medical histories of your students.

-* If you are interested in using AddressBook, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
+* If you are interested in using NewAddressBook, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
 * If you are interested about developing AddressBook, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.